Kramers Fulde-Ferrell state and superconducting spin diode effect: Abstract

 \section{Abstract}

-We study a novel Fulde-Ferrell equal-spin pairing state with the opposite center of mass Cooper pair momentum for each spin polarization.
-This state respects time-reversal symmetry and can be realized in a one-dimensional system with spin-orbit coupling and nearest neighbor attraction.
-We find this state can have nonreciprocal spin transport for both the bulk superconductor and the Josephson junction structure when a hidden inversion symmetry is broken.
-In addition to the spin Josephson diode effect, we find that the charge transport in such Josephson junctions is controlled by intriguing dynamics of bound states whose transitions can be manipulated by the length of the superconducting chain.
+We study a novel equal-spin pairing state with opposite center of mass momentum for each spin polarization.
+This state, dubbed a Kramers Fulde-Ferrell (KFF) state, respects time-reversal symmetry and can be realized in a one-dimensional system with spin-orbit coupling and nearest neighbor attraction.
+We find that the KFF state supports nonreciprocal spin transport for both bulk superconductor and Josephson junctions.
+In addition to the spin Josephson diode effect, the charge transport is controlled by intriguing dynamics of bound states whose transitions can be manipulated by the length of the KFF superconductor.
+The KFF state is relevant for embedded quantum structures in monolayer Fe-based superconductors and dissipationless superconducting spintronics.